Booth in a Box

 You line the box with Soundproofing acoustic tiles, you can get a pack of dozen 12x12inch tiles for around $20.
 For this set up you only need 4 or 5 tiles, but I wanted to have extra on hand in case I need to build another one, or I want to put some on a back wall.

 Put your mic in the box and the filter in front and viola sound proof booth in a box!
+(I removed the filter so you can see how the mic fits in the box.
+I then mounted the filter to the desk in front of the whole contraption)

 Since I was also creating the graphics video version of each episode.
 I recorded my audio directly into Final Cut Pro X. But I have also used Garage band which is free for Mac users, and another really great program that I’ve used at the Don LaFontaine Voice Over Lab is Twisted Wave.
 It’s reasonably priced with a super easy interface.
 It is a Mac based program, but they do also offer a subscription web-based service for PC users.
 It’s the easiest audio interface I’ve dealt with.
 Just hit record and go.